shahanakattil/ai-in-a-day/03-knowledge-mining/README.md

     ![The Create-AzureSearchIndex function has been created in PowerShell.](media/create-azuresearchindex.png)

 11. In the same PowerShell prompt, call this function for the `abstracts` index and for the `covid19temp` index.
-If you did not use `C:\Temp\AzureSearch\` to save your schema files, change the function call to point to the correct file location.
 Then, fill in your Azure Search account name and Azure Search API key.
+    - Azure Search Account Name: **aiinaday-cog-<inject key="DeploymentID" enableCopy="false"/>**
+    - Azure Search API key: You saved Primary admin key in text editor in step 7, use that

     ```powershell
     Create-AzureSearchIndex "C:/Temp/AzureSearch/abstracts_datasource.schema" "C:/Temp/AzureSearch/abstracts.schema" "C:/Temp/AzureSearch/abstracts_indexer.schema" "AZURE SEARCH ACCOUNT NAME" "API KEY"